Distribution Management: Definition, Advantages & Strategies

 Distribution vs. Logistics

-Logistics refers to the detailed planning and processes involved with the effective supply and transportation of goods.
-Logistics includes activities and processes such as supply management, bulk and shipping packaging, temperature controls, security, fleet management, delivery routing, shipment tracking and warehousing.
-It is perhaps easiest to think of logistics as physical distribution.
+Logistics refers to the careful planning and procedures required for efficient supply and delivery of products.
+Supply management, bulk and shipping packaging, temperature control, security, fleet management, delivery routing, shipment monitoring, and warehousing are just a few examples of the activities and operations that fall under the category of logistics.
+The most straightforward way to think of logistics is as physical distribution.

 Why Is Distribution Management Important?

 Distribution management is primarily concerned with planning every step necessary to deliver items to the consumer on time and with the least amount of waste possible.
 As a result, it directly affects profitability.